bellmit/attic/articles/servers.rst

 must post a description of their changes and their rationale for making them within a day.

-The Space Master must only disclose information they obtain in the course of operating the server, other than through normal gameplay, any further than is necessary to operate game services.
+The Space Master must not disclose information they obtain in the course of operating the server, other than that obtained through normal gameplay, any further than is necessary to operate game services.

 Official Configuration
 ----------------------